Jeepney: 3rd-generation jeepneys

-"Modern" jeepneys
+Modern jeepneys

-They are an updated version of the 3rd-generation jeepneys but with additional regulatory standards, such as standard seating, expanded vehicle height, CCTV, fare collection system (traditional, Panta and/or Beep), speed limiters, GPS, and Wi-Fi.
-Many brand new jeeps built in this generation are usually issued to transport cooperatives and are usually manufactured by major vehicle manufacturers, though modern jeepneys made by coachbuilders of such have been proposed and/or are in existence.
-However, they will have to adhere to standards as mentioned.
-Many of the modern jeepneys inherit the design and aesthetics of a truck van (such as having a hoodless front, due to their industrially manufactured nature) and less of the traditional jeep, making their aesthetics look more of a bus.
+Modern jeepneys are an updated version of the third-generation models, featuring additional regulatory standards.
+These include standardized seating, increased vehicle height, CCTV, fare collection systems (both traditional and Beep), speed limiters, GPS, and Wi-Fi.
+Typically, brand-new jeepneys of this generation are issued to transport cooperatives and are manufactured by major vehicle producers.
+However, some modern jeepneys are also built by coachbuilders, provided they adhere to the specified standards.
+Many modern jeepneys resemble truck vans in design and aesthetics, often featuring a hoodless front due to their industrial manufacturing process.
+This design choice makes them look more like buses than traditional jeepneys.

 There are at least 3 classifications categorized by manufacturers, Class 1 is based on vans or microvans chassis cabs.
 Like 3rd-generation jeepneys, they have rear bodies made by coachbuilders, but the only difference is that they are taller in height and their passenger doors are now situated on the side.
-Class 2 and 3 are based on Medium-duty trucks (Often converted to a bus) or an actual Minibus.
+Classes 2 and 3 are based on medium-duty trucks (Often converted to a bus) or an actual minibus.

 Class 1 and 2 PUVs have their seating configuration facing sidewards while Class 3 are front-facing seat configuration.
-For truck vans and minibusses, vehicle manufacturers/coachbuilders can sometimes offer both Class 2 and Class 3 configurations on their models.
+For truck vans and minibuses, vehicle manufacturers/coachbuilders can sometimes offer both Class 2 and Class 3 configurations on their models.

 E-jeepneys

 Local automobile parts manufacturers are now planning the production of electric jeepneys.
-Electric jeepneys are now widely deployed in several parts of Metro Manila and in some provinces, either as a staple transportation that completely replaces conventional jeepneys or as service vehicle.
+Electric jeepneys are now widely deployed in several parts of Metro Manila and in some provinces, either as a staple transportation that completely replaces conventional jeepneys or as a service vehicle.
 The deployments were in response to calls for reduced greenhouse gas emissions and the fluctuations in oil prices.
-These E-jeepneys will also be fitted with Panta Card reader as part of the transportation unification set out by the DOTr.
-E-jeepneys have come into economical question as the average cost per kwh electricity in the Philippines is unsustainable for owner operators.
-However, considering the uncertainty in diesel prices, E-jeepneys seems more economical in the long-run compared to diesel-fueled jeepneys.
+E-jeepneys have come into the economic question as the average cost per kWh of electricity in the Philippines is unsustainable for owner-operators.
+However, considering the uncertainty in diesel prices, e-jeepneys seem more economical in the long run compared to diesel-fueled jeepneys.

+In early 2023, the Land Transportation Franchising and Regulatory Board assured the public that the modernization program could retain the traditional jeepney's iconic look.
+Amid the proliferation of air-conditioned minibuses, often called "modern jeepneys", local companies such as Francisco Motor Corp. plan to modernize jeepneys while keeping the jeepney's traditional design intact.